Prophecy67/p67-awstools/README.md

 # P67-awstools

 A comprehensive collection of Python tools for AWS management, security auditing, and operational tasks.
-This toolkit provides six powerful utilities to simplify common AWS activities and improve your cloud security posture.
+This toolkit provides six powerful utilities designed to simplify common AWS activities and strengthen your cloud security posture.

 ## Table of Contents